-While it just opened in January, owner Chelsea Simcock has already infused the space with her upbeat, let’s-have-fun-while-we-sweat-our-brains-out energy.
+Freeport Fitness opened in January, and very quickly owner Chelsea Simcock infused the space with her upbeat, let’s-have-fun-while-we-sweat-our-brains-out energy.
 As soon as you step into Freeport Fitness, which is located inside Bhavana Spa at 147 Main Street, you’re greeted with her welcoming and easy sense of humor.

 But don’t be fooled by her friendliness – she’ll also work your legs off on those spin bikes.

 Chelsea’s serious about her spin, even if she’s cracking jokes while she tells you to add more and more tension to your bike or hover over your saddle for just a little bit longer.
 And as far as I can tell, that approach results in a challenging workout that you might even find yourself laughing through.
 (Okay, maybe you won’t be laughing the WHOLE time.
 During a recent last, there may have been some of us who yelled out a few “holy cruds!” along the way and who chose not to add on all the tension because our bike legs weren’t quite ready and much sweat was happening and, well, the class was tough.
 But I did end with a smile and still liked Chelsea after, so that means something!)